YetRunnerGamez-s-Stuffs-and-Hacks/The-YRG-Project/README.md

-# showfloor
+# The YRG Project
 ![showfloorlogo](https://github.com/user-attachments/assets/255078c5-d31c-4284-a720-f1f2ddcefd4f)

 ## Introduction

-**showfloor** is a recreation of the Shoshinkai 1995 demo of Super Mario 64, based on [The Preservation Project](https://github.com/Sunlitspace542/tpp-mirror) (TPP).
-It aims to continue TPP's legacy with greater accuracy to the source material.
+**The YRG Project** is a extended version of backstage project.
+This aims to have save system, and featuring Luigi.

 ## Installation